qw457812/cc-mvp-prompts/cc-prompt.md

 3. Plan your edits carefully to avoid conflicts between sequential operations

 WARNING:
-- The tool will fail if edits.old_string matches multiple locations and edits.expected_replacements isn't specified
-- The tool will fail if the number of matches doesn't equal edits.expected_replacements when it's specified
 - The tool will fail if edits.old_string doesn't match the file contents exactly (including whitespace)
 - The tool will fail if edits.old_string and edits.new_string are the same
 - Since edits are applied in sequence, ensure that earlier edits don't affect the text that later edits are trying to find